-£100,000 from Telford 50 Legacy fund will be invested in tackling homelessness in the borough.
+£100,000 from Telford 50 Legacy fund is being invested in tackling homelessness in the borough.

 A Homelessness Advisory Panel has been set up to look at how the money could best be spent to prevent homelessness and support those who are homeless.